Constrained deformations of positive scalar curvature metrics: Introduction

 The core of our proof is then aimed at obtaining an equivariant isotopy, which one can then restrict to, say, the `upper-half of the doubled manifold' to ultimately prove Theorem \ref{thm:B}.
 To formalize and specify this idea, we define the notion of reflexive isotopy (cf. Definition \ref{def:Z2isot}).
 In those terms, we aim at constructing a reflexive isotopy of classes connecting the reflexive manifold produced above by symmetrization to a `standard' endpoint (say, in the case when $X$ is the 3-disk, the equivalence class of a suitable spherical cap) in $\mathcal{M}/\mathcal{D}$.

-The way this goal is achieved resembles, in general terms, the structure of the argument presented in \cite{Mar12} modulo the fact that some \emph{substantial} changes are needed to perform all operations in order for the plan to be successfully implemented.
-Let us first outline the argument in the special case of the three-dimensional disk $D^3$ and later we will describe some of the complications that arise when handling a compact 3-manifold that can be presented as a connected sum as described in Theorem \ref{thm:A}.
+The way this goal is achieved resembles, in general terms, the structure of the argument presented in \cite{Mar12} modulo the fact that some \emph{substantial} changes are needed for the plan to be successfully implemented.
+Let us first outline the argument in the special case of the three-dimensional disk $D^3$ and later we will describe some of the complications that arise when handling a compact 3-manifold that can be presented as indicated by Theorem \ref{thm:A}.

 Thus, one considers a triple $(M_0,g_0, f_0)$ as the initial data to run an equivariant version of the Ricci flow with surgery (cf. \cite{DL09}).
 Since the scalar curvature of $g_0$ is positive, we know that the flow will become extinct in finite time, and after finitely many surgeries.
 If no surgeries occur we know that the Ricci flow smoothly connects the initial data to some reflexive triple, say $(M_0, g_{t_{\ast}}, f_0)$, with $M_0$ connected by virtue of our initial assumption, that is covered by (equivariant) canonical neighborhoods (as defined by Perelman \cite{Per03b}, cf. Morgan-Tian \cite{MT07} and Kleiner-Lott \cite{KL08}).
 Thereby we show, by means of a delicate covering argument and dividing into cases depending on the way the set of fixed points $Fix(f_0)$ intersects the $\e$-necks that belong to the covering of the Riemannian manifold in question, and the type of the $(C,\e)$-caps we employ, that $(M_0,g_{t_{\ast}})$ can always be split via equivariant surgery into pieces each of which can be smoothly isotoped to a round sphere.
 Each piece resulting from the decomposition is isotoped either via the (smooth, non-surgical) Ricci flow, or via a conformal deformation.
 For the latter case, we need to discuss the equivariance property of Kuiper's developing map, see Section \ref{subs:equivKuip}.
 This part of the proof is presented in Section \ref{subs:basis}.